RMITLibrary/design-system/content/examples/example-3.md

 	<div class="text">
 		<p>How do I structure an essay?
 Essays have three parts: A beginning...
 A middle... and an end.
 That is, the introduction, body, and conclusion.
 It’s important to have structure in your essay, or you will lose the flow of your argument.</p>
 		<p>How do I write an essay introduction?
 Writing an essay introduction can sometimes be quite challenging.
 It helps to break down your introduction into three important parts: First, start by introducing your topic.
 Then, state your argument.
 And finally, outline your main points.</p>
-		<p>By doing this, your introduction should start broad and become more specific, focusing in on your essay topic.
-Basically, you’re letting the reader know what you’re going to discuss throughout the essay.
-Let’s have a look at this introduction as an example:</p>
-		<p>Self-confidence means possessing a positive, yet realistic, view of one’s self and abilities.
-Self-confident people have trust and faith in their abilities.
-Self-confidence can be affected by a variety of factors.
-This essay will argue that self-confidence develops through a complex interaction between a range of factors.
-The essay will firstly define self-confidence, and then analyse the interaction between various factors that affect the confidence of an individual.
-In particular, these are personality style, situational factors/life experiences self-efficacy and self-esteem.</p>
 	</div>
 </div>